scratchaddons-community/suggestions/README.md

 - [ ] Add linking to other suggestions when marking as a dupe
 - [ ] Add page numbers
 - [ ] Add search params for things like pages, sorting, etc
-- [ ] Basic image editing such as cropping or adding arrows and circles
+- [ ] Basic image editing such as cropping or adding arrows and circles?
 - [ ] Add a status for what version something is being added in.
 - [ ] Compact mode, remove images and less useful info
 - [x] Client side compression